mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 short-caption="Additive factor in improving theoretical vs. experimental comparison of noise in gene expression"}

-For completeness [@Fig:ch5_fig33] shows the noise in gene expression as a function of the inducer concentration, including this additive factor of $\beta
+For completeness, [@Fig:ch5_fig33] shows the noise in gene expression as a function of the inducer concentration, including this additive factor of $\beta
 \approx 0.2$.
 If anything, the additive factor seems to improve the agreement between theory and data even more than the multiplicative factor.